Are you ‘guilty’ of having a cluttered workspace?

 This might be a shelf or closet on the other side of your office, in another room, the attic or the garage.
 Here you keep prior years paperwork and files that you legally need to keep.
 In your day-to-day workflow, you don’t have to be able to access these files so it’s fine and makes sense that they are further away.

-To prevent that the clutter creeps back into your workspace spend every evening 5-10 minutes to put everything back in its place if you haven’t done so during the day.
+Now it's easy to tidy your office, right?
+To prevent that the clutter creeps back into your workspace just spend every evening 5-10 minutes putting everything back in its place if you haven’t done so during the day.
 This way you start the next day fresh and with a clean desk

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.